animaone/mindustry-catharsis-mode/README.md

-### mindustry-catharsis-mode.
+# mindustry-catharsis-mode: Latest mindustry docker image.
 A docker image I realized after a day of catharsis.
-# Latest mindustry docker image

 ## What is this?
 * This is a docker image for playing <b>Mindustry Bleeding-edge</b> in <b>Linux</b>